 It is estimated that 19,500,000 websites and over 8% of the top 100 blogs on the entire web use WordPress*.
 Because of the popularity of WordPress, it is frequently targeted by hackers and spammers who are using ever more sophisticated hacking programs.
-This is why it is important to keep your website secure by use of a dedicated security plugin and firewall.
+This is why it is important to keep your WordPress website secure by the use of a dedicated security plugin and firewall.

 If you have ever been a victim of hackers, you know it’s a lot less hassle and less expensive to prevent hacking in the first place than trying to clean up the mess afterward.

 You want a barrier or filter between the Internet and your website to protect your website from malicious traffic (spam, bots, DDoS attacks, etc.) and hacking attempts.

 Plugins such as Sucuri Security, iThemes Security, Wordfence, and BulletProof Security are four of the top security plugins to protect your WordPress site.
 But let’s take a look at WordFence as a solution to securing your website.

 Keep Your Website Secure from Malware, Hack Attempts, and other Online Threats

 WordFence is a security plugin that will scan the integrity of your website files for changes or malware, protect your website from brute force login hacks, and monitor website traffic.
 It uses the Threat Defense Feed to automatically update firewall rules which will protect you from the latest threats in real-time.

 - The Firewall will prevent you from getting hacked by identifying malicious traffic.
 It will block attackers before they can access your website.